zwoefler/Testing-Environments/kubespray-test/README.md

 This environment simulates four machines, that can be used to run a kubernetes cluster.
 To run a kubernetes cluster on these machines, the project `kubespray` is being used.
 It is a bunch of Ansible playbooks, that take care of the initialization and installation of all relevant compontents, needed to run a Kubernetes Cluster on bare metal.
 Therefore, you don't need to disable swap, run kuberentes as etcd and otehr configurations using `kubeadm` manually.

 # Goal
-This repository aims to get used to `kubespray`, the installation and setup-process.
+This repository aims to get familiar with `kubespray`, the installation and setup-process.
 Therefore the kubespray usage is not fully automated with Ansible scripts!

 # Architecture
-The architexture can be seen in the image below.
+The testing architexture can be seen in the image below.
 ![alt text](img/Architecture.png "Architecture")

-THis environment consists of your `Host`, an `ansible-host` (VM) and some `nodes` VM to run the Kubernetes Cluster.
+This environment consists of your `Host`, an `ansible-host` (VM) and some `nodes` VM to run the Kubernetes Cluster.
 The `ansible-host` s being used, to run `Kubespray` and serves as an external Load Balancer.
 This is, so you don't need to have Ansible installed on your host.

 In the following document, your local machine ist refered to as `Host`, the machine running Ansible and setting up the Cluster is refered to by `ansible-host` and every other Node is referenced as `nodeX`, with `X` being a number.